OD2022/icp_cpp_group_project/README.md

+This project is intended to help a user who has a start city and stop city, to find an optimal flight from a database of airports, routes and airline CSV files.
+It uses an iterative depth-first search approach to find an optimal flight based on the number of flight stops.

 This project and all it's source code is contained in the main.cpp file.
 To place a flight request or order, simply write in a text file your departure and arrival, for example: